LitSignal/site-policy/Policies/guidelines-for-legal-requests-of-user-data.md

 ### Disclosure of non-public information

 It is our policy to disclose non-public user information in connection with a civil or criminal investigation only with user consent or upon receipt of a valid subpoena, civil investigative demand, court order, search warrant, or other similar valid legal process.
-GitHub reserves the right to object to any requests for non-public information.
+Litsignal reserves the right to object to any requests for non-public information.
-Where GitHub agrees to produce non-public information in response to a lawful request, we will conduct a reasonable search for the requested information.
+Where Litsignal agrees to produce non-public information in response to a lawful request, we will conduct a reasonable search for the requested information.
 Here are the kinds of information we will agree to produce, depending on the kind of legal process we are served with:

 - <a name="with-user-consent"></a>
 **With user consent** —
-GitHub will provide private account information, if requested, directly to the user (or an owner, in the case of an organization account), or to a designated third party with the user's written consent once GitHub is satisfied that the user has verified his or her identity.
+Litsignal will provide private account information, if requested, directly to the user (or an owner, in the case of an organization account), or to a designated third party with the user's written consent once Litsignal is satisfied that the user has verified his or her identity.

 - <a name="with-a-subpoena"></a>
 **With a subpoena** —